 This was the first experience that I remember seeing in my career that demonstrated that hypovolemic shock and hypoglycemia can cause profound respiratory failure without lung pathology.
 It’s important to remember that respiratory failure can result from a variety of other systemic problems, not just dysfunction of the respiratory system.

-Respiratory distress or failure can come from many causes.
+Respiratory distress or respiratory failure can come from many causes.

 While assisting ventilation and protecting the airway are first priorities to stabilize a patient, treating the cause of the respiratory failure may require more than just ventilation and/or intubation.
 In fact, treating the cause can sometimes help you avoid the progression of respiratory distress to respiratory failure.
 If you don’t consider a potential problem or cause, you’re not going to be able to diagnosis it.